tyson-swetnam/open-science-initiatives/docs/digital-twins.md

 ## About

-The term 'Digital Twin' has existed since at least the early 1960's when it was used to simulate models for the [Apollo space program](https://ntrs.nasa.gov/citations/20210023699){target=_blank}.
-Semantic terms like 'simulation', 'prototype', or 'model' can be used interchangeably with 'digital twin'.
+The term 'Digital Twin' has existed since the early 1960's when it was first used to describe simulation models for the [Apollo space program](https://ntrs.nasa.gov/citations/20210023699){target=_blank}.

-Mentions of [Digital Twins](https://doi.org/10.1016/j.cirpj.2020.02.002){target=_blank} have [grown exponentially in the literature](https://pubmed.ncbi.nlm.nih.gov/?term=digital+twin&sort=){target=_blank} in the last five years.
+Digital twins should integrate real-time data from the physical counterpart to simulate, predict, and optimize performance in a virtual environment.
+Digital twins are common [in industrial applications](https://doi.org/10.1016/j.compind.2023.104007){target=_blank}, i.e., Industry 4.0 or Fourth Industrial Revolution (4IR), and in [civil engineering](https://doi.org/10.1016/j.iintel.2023.100050){target=_blank}.
+An open source digital twin for IoT is [Eclipse Ditto](https://eclipse.dev/ditto/){target=_blank} and [iTwin.js](https://www.itwinjs.org/){target=_blank} for infrastructure.

-## ICDI's support of Digital Twins
+In the last five years, mentions of [Digital Twins](https://doi.org/10.1016/j.cirpj.2020.02.002){target=_blank} have [grown exponentially in the literature](https://pubmed.ncbi.nlm.nih.gov/?term=digital+twin&sort=){target=_blank}.
+Semantically, terms like 'digital twin', 'simulation', 'prototype', or 'model' are used interchangeably in research applications.
+A digital twin is a virtual model that accurately represents a physical object, system, or process.

-ICDI manages large computational and data storage resources in collaboration with [CyVerse.org](https://cyverse.org){target=_blank}.
-[Prof. Tyson Swetnam](https://datainsight.arizona.edu/person/tyson-swetnam){target=_blank}, ICDI's Director of Open Science Initiatives is a co-Principal Investigator of CyVerse and supports multiple extramural research awards focused on Digital Twin research.
+## Highlighting ICDI support of Digital Twins research

-If your research is using simulation, modelling, prototyping, or digital twins feel free to contact us to learn more about how we support research and education projects both locally and globally.
+[Tyson Swetnam](https://datainsight.arizona.edu/person/tyson-swetnam){target=_blank}, ICDI's Director of Open Science Initiatives, is also a co-Principal Investigator of [CyVerse.org](https://cyverse.org){target=_blank} which currently supports multiple awards on Digital Twins.

 ## Digital Twin Projects @ University of Arizona